richardbiely/gaia-ecs/README.md

 [license]: https://en.wikipedia.org/wiki/MIT_License
 [codacy]: https://app.codacy.com/gh/richardbiely/gaia-ecs/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade

-Gaia-ECS is a fast and easy-to-use [entity component](https://en.wikipedia.org/wiki/Entity_component_system) system](https://en.wikipedia.org/wiki/Entity_component_system) framework.
+Gaia-ECS is a fast and easy-to-use [ECS](#ecs) framework.
 Some of its current features and highlights are:
 * very simple and safe API designed in such a way as to prevent you from using bad coding patterns
 * based on modern [C++17](https://en.cppreference.com/w/cpp/17) technologies
 * no external dependencies, not even on STL (can be easily enabled if needed)